LeonHLJ/FAC-Net/README.md

 ### Evaulation

 ####
 The pre-trained model can be found [here](https://drive.google.com/drive/folders/1XMkyHwtZFJP4CZwK3qBfjrkvJ_RNeUxQ?usp=sharing).
-You can evaluate the model refering to the two stream evaluation process.
+You can evaluate the model referring to the two stream evaluation process.

 #### Single stream evaluation